 Though pasteurization is necessary to stop bacteria and mold from developing during transfers, it also eliminates probiotics at higher temperatures.

-If you are looking for a probiotic-rich olive, your best bet is to find an artisanal brand that uses traditional curing methods like salt packing, water baths, and air drying.
+If you are looking for a probiotic-rich olives, your best bet is to find an artisanal brand that uses traditional curing methods like salt packing, water baths, and air drying.
 You can also make them yourself but it’s a time-consuming process.
 If you are ready for a challenge, here is the recipe.

 Miso is also a great source of vitamins and minerals, including zinc, copper, magnesium, vitamins B6 and K, and manganese.
 These nutrients are essential for proper bodily functions, including cell growth and metabolism.
 Additionally, miso contains antioxidants that help fight off free radicals in the body which can lead to chronic diseases.